socialvibe/truex-ad-renderer-web-integration/DOCS.md

     "dependencies": {
         "@truex/ad-renderer": "1.11.0",
 ```
-One then builds and runs their web app like usual, e.g. invoking `npm start` for webpack-based projects.
+You then build and run their web app like usual, e.g. invoking `npm start` for webpack-based projects.

 ### When to show a TrueX Ad